jonnonz1/nz-statute-book/acts/public/1969/building-research-levy-act-1969.md

 (1) The association shall, within 3 months after the expiration of each financial year or within such extended period as the Minister may allow, provide the Minister and the chief executive with a report on its proceedings and activities during that financial year.
 There shall be annexed to the report copies of the financial statements of the association together with a copy of the report of the auditor and auditors thereon.
 (2) The Minister shall lay before Parliament a copy of the report sent to him under subsection (1) (together with a copy of the association's financial statements for the year to which the report relates) within 28 days after the date of his receiving the report if Parliament is then in session or, if Parliament is not in session, within 28 days after the date of the commencement of the next ensuing session.
 (3) Within 3 months after the expiration of its financial year, the association shall send to each of its members a copy of the report sent to the Minister under subsection (1), together with a copy of its financial statements for that year and a copy of the report of the auditor or auditors in respect thereof.
-(4) Nothing in this section shall be construed so as to limit the application of the provisions of the Incorporated Societies Act 1908 to the association.
+(4) Nothing in this section shall be construed so as to limit the application of the provisions of the Incorporated Societies Act 1908 or the Incorporated Societies Act 2022 to the association.

 ### 14 Copy of rules to be sent to Minister
 If so required by the Minister, the association shall, within such reasonable time as the Minister may specify, send him a copy of its rules, together with any amendments to them.
 Any such copy shall be duly certified by the Registrar of Incorporated Societies as being the registered rules of the association.